DamanB/EECS-2311-TBB_Project/README.txt

 application instructors will have the ability to create, edit and run scenario files.
 Visually impaired users will also be able to make use of screen readers in order to perform UI functions.

-Authors: Sanjay Paraboo, Damanveer Bharaj, Pengyuan Guo
+Authors: Sanjay Paraboo (Dropped), Damanveer Bharaj, Pengyuan Guo